 Pastor Timothy Coman

 Who are "The Coman's?"
 Well, we're just like you—on a journey toward perfection in love, filled with hope, life, struggles, and plenty of mercy and grace.
-This year, Becky and I will mark a decade of marriage, and if you haven't noticed yet, we truly enjoy having fun.
 We love to be silly, share jokes, laugh, and cheer (or sometimes yell) for the Dallas Cowboys.
 Proud Native Texans, we also feel right at home in Kentucky.
-Becky is a dedicated educator with a Master's in Education from The University of Texas, while I’m currently studying Pastoral Studies at Truett Seminary, an extension of Baylor University, and I serve as an Ordained Elder in The Congregational Methodist Denomination.
+The Coman's also share in the lives of 2 Surrogate Adult Kids and 4 Surrogate Grandkids and a happy kitten named Leland along with two additional outside cats (Grubles and Grayboy) Becky is a dedicated educator with a master's in education from The University of Texas, while I’m currently studying Pastoral Studies at Truett Seminary, an extension of Baylor University, and I serve as an Ordained Elder in The Congregational Methodist Denomination.

 Grace embodies the unconditional love and blessings from God, given freely to everyone, regardless of their worthiness.
 This invaluable gift includes forgiveness, the chance for reconciliation, and the hope of eternal life.